Project Summaries

 Docs | Issues | GitHub | PyPI

-virtualenv is a tool which uses the command-line path environment variable to create isolated Python Virtual Environments, much as venv does. virtualenv provides additional functionality, compared to venv, by supporting Python 2.7 and by providing convenient features for configuring, maintaining, duplicating, and troubleshooting the virtual environments.
+virtualenv is a tool for creating isolated Python Virtual Environments, like venv.
+Unlike venv, virtualenv can create virtual environments for other versions of Python, which it locates using the PATH environment variable.
+It also provides convenient features for configuring, maintaining, duplicating, and troubleshooting virtual environments.
 For more information, see the section on Creating Virtual Environments.

 Docs | Issues | GitHub